About IMPACT

 Tyler is the Community Outreach Coordinator at Ideal Option.
 A graduate of Gonzaga University with a degrees in Sociology and Public Relations, Tyler focused his education on social justice and racial equality.
 Tyler’s fervor for community involvement, coordinated collaboration, and uplifting those around him is evident in his work.
 His commitment extends to advocating for equitable healthcare access for all.

-Each year, the Spokane Outreach Networking Group hosts the Spokane IMPACT Behavioral Health Resource Fair in September.
+Each year, IMPACT hosts a Behavioral Health Resource Fair in the fall.
 This event features over 100 organizations and gives the community an opportunity to learn about resources.

 Navigate Regional Resources Together